datawars-io-content/project-author-documentation/new-authors-training/your-first-project/project-completion-checklist.md

 description: This checklist outlines the criteria that must be met for a project to be considered complete.
 It ensures that all necessary activities are finished and all required files are present and accounted for.
 ---

-## Project Completion Checklist
+## Project: Ready to Publish?
+Verify with this Checklist

 This checklist outlines the criteria that must be met for a project to be considered complete.
 It ensures that all necessary activities are finished and all required files are present and accounted for.

+- [ ] All activities have passed GPT Test.
-- [ ] All activities have passed with the official solution..
+- [ ] All activities have passed with the official solutions.
+- [ ] All activities are atomic.
+An activity should not ask multiple things at once.
+- [ ] Author has finished the project in the platform.
 - [ ] Difficulty level has been mentioned.
 - [ ] Expected Outcome must be present wherever necessary.
 - [ ] Required files are present: